domix/graalvm-talk-4-jvmmx-january-2019/01-polyglot.md

 # Truffle

-Truffle is a framework for implementing languages using nothing more than a simple abstract syntax tree interpreter.
+[Truffle] is a framework for implementing languages using nothing more than a simple abstract syntax tree interpreter.

-Also is a framework for writing interpreters with annotations and small bits of extra code that will be converted into JIT compiling VMs automatically.
+Also is a framework for writing interpreters with annotations and small bits of extra code that will be converted into `JIT` compiling `VMs` automatically.
 The resulting runtimes have peak performance competitive with the best hand-tuned language-specific compilers on the market.
-For example, the TruffleJS engine which implements JavaScript is competitive with V8 in benchmarks.
-The RubyTruffle engine is faster than all other Ruby implementations by far.
+For example, the `TruffleJS` engine which implements `JavaScript` is competitive with `V8` in benchmarks.
+The `RubyTruffle` engine is faster than all other `Ruby` implementations by far.

-Truffle provides a language interop framework called Polyglot that allows Truffle languages to call each other, and a thing called the Truffle Object Storage Model that standardises and optimises much of the behaviour of dynamically typed objects, allowing languages to share them too.
-And because Graal & Truffle are fundamentally built on top of the JVM, all these languages can also call in and out of JVM bytecode-based languages like Java, Scala and Kotlin too.
+`Truffle` provides a language interop framework called `Polyglot` that allows `Truffle` languages to call each other, and a thing called the `Truffle Object Storage Model` that standardises and optimises much of the behaviour of dynamically typed objects, allowing languages to share them too.
+And because `Graal` & `Truffle` are fundamentally built on top of the `JVM`, all these languages can also call in and out of `JVM` bytecode-based languages like `Java`, `Scala` and `Kotlin` too.

 The way `Polyglot` works is unusual.
-Because Truffle provides a standard framework for expressing nodes in an abstract syntax tree, calling into another language doesn’t involve any complex hand-written binding layers.
+Because `Truffle` provides a standard framework for expressing nodes in an abstract syntax tree, calling into another language doesn’t involve any complex hand-written binding layers.
 Instead, invoking a function simply joins the ASTs of the two languages together.
 Those two ASTs are then compiled and optimised by Graal as a single unit, meaning any complexity introduced by crossing the language barrier can be analysed and eliminated.

 It’s for this reason that researchers decided to implement a C interpreter on top of Truffle.
 We normally think of C as being an inherently compiled language, but there’s no particular reason it must be so, and in fact C interpreters have a long history of usage.